 The Religious Studies faculty is composed of associated faculty in the departments of Anthropology, English, Languages and Cultures, History, Philosophy, and Sociology.
 The program currently has roughly 50 majors and minors.
 Faculty members are active with the American Academy of Religion.

 News & Events//2017

 Thurs.
 9 November, 5:00 pm, Stewart 279 Medieval and Renaissance Studies Annual Symposium.
 "The Meaning of the Reformation: A Medievalist and a Modernist Discuss."
-David Wallace (English, University of Pennsylvania) and Thomas Pfau (English, Duke University) will discuss the meaning and significance of the Reformation from both sides of the period divide.
+Kathryn Kerby-Fulton (English, University of Notre Dame) and Thomas Pfau (English, Duke University) will discuss the meaning and significance of the Reformation from both sides of the period divide.
 Co-sponsored by the Department of English, the Department of History, and the Program in Comparative Literature.

 Tues.
 31 October, 3:30-5:00, Stewart 278 CLA Faculty Forum on the Reformation.
 Faculty members from across the CLA will speak about the significance and meaning of the Reformation.
-Presentations from: James Farr (History), Robyn Malo (English), Jacqueline Marina (Philosophy), Stuart Robertson (Religious Studies), and Thomas Ryba (Religious Studies)
+Presentations from: James Farr (History), Ashley Purpura (English), Jacqueline Marina (Philosophy), Stuart Robertson (Religious Studies), and Thomas Ryba (Religious Studies)

 Tuesday 3 - 4 PM - Reformation Roundtables in BRNG 1284

 3 October: Chapter 4 & 5

 17 October: Chapter 6 & Conclusion

 Join us for reading and discussion of Brad S. Gregory’s The Unintended Reformation: How a Religious Revolution Secularized Society.
 Coffee and refreshments provided by the Religious Studies Program RSVP to Ashley Purpura email@example.com, all are welcome!